apache/beam/website/www/site/content/en/documentation/basics.md

 as summation, called a `CombineFn`, in which the output is significantly smaller than the input.
 In this case the aggregation is called `CombinePerKey`.

-The associativity and commutativity of a `CombineFn` allows runners to automatically apply some optimizations:

- * _Combiner lifting_: This is the most significant optimization.
-Input elements are combined per key and window before they are shuffled, so the volume of data shuffled might be reduced by many orders of magnitude.
-Another term for this optimization is "mapper-side combine."
- * _Incremental combining_: When you have a `CombineFn` that reduces the data size by a lot, it is useful to combine elements as they emerge from a streaming shuffle.
-This spreads out the cost of doing combines over the time that your streaming computation might be idle.
-Incremental combining also reduces the storage of intermediate accumulators.

 In a real application, you might have millions of keys and/or windows; that is why this is still an "embarassingly parallel" computational pattern.
 In those cases where you have fewer keys, you can add parallelism by adding a